How to get a digital hairdo preview in 1988

 In the pre-Snapchat era, it probably seemed pretty high-tech to the viewers watching at home.

-"At the touch of an electronic pen, you can experiment with different styles and colours," the CBC's Gisele Seto reported, as shown in the video above.
+"At the touch of an electronic pen, you can experiment with different styles and colours," the CBC's Gisele Seto reported, in a report that aired on Midday in September of that year.

 Customers had a photo taken at the start so they could compare their current hair with their future self.
-The cost was $40 — or nearly $75 today, according to the Bank of Canada's online inflation calculator.
+The cost was $40 — the equivalent of just over $75 in 2020, according to the Bank of Canada's online inflation calculator.

 'You're less afraid'